 Bacteria exist in complex communities on and in the human body.
 Many bacteria that use us as their home cause no harm; in fact, several are directly beneficial.
-A key function of our ‘good bacteria’ is that they can keep ‘bad’ bacteria at bay.
+A key function of our commensal (good) bacteria is that they can keep pathogenic (disease-causing) bacteria at bay.
 However, how this happens, and what can be done to exploit this protective effect has received little attention.

-This project will examine how the harmless bacterium called N. cinerea, can influence disease caused by N. meningitidis, a bacterium responsible for bloodstream poisoning and meningitis.
-The research team will study how the harmless bacterium colonises cells at the back of the throat and whether it can either block the binding and invasion of N. meningitidis, or directly kill it.
-They have already discovered that N. cinerea has molecular weapons that are often used to destroy neighbouring bacteria.
-Finally they will investigate whether they can use N. cinerea to stimulate our immune system to destroy N. meningitidis.
+This project investigated how the commensal bacterium, N. cinerea, can influence disease caused by N. meningitidis, the most common cause of bacterial meningitis and associated septicaemia in the UK.
+The research team studied how N. cinerea colonises cells from human airways and whether it can either block the binding or invasion of N. meningitidis.
+They also investigated whether N. cinerea can be used to stimulate our immune system to destroy the pathogenic N. meningitidis.

 Dr Rachel Exley and Prof Christoph Tang